-In 2017 the major contributions ICBF made towards its mission included:
+In 2018 the major contributions ICBF made towards the profitability of farmers and the agri-food industry included:

-- The continued high usage of genomically selected (GS) bulls in dairy cattle breeding, (70% in 2017) with an increase in the numbers of females genotyped - Delivery on behalf of the Department of Agriculture (DAFM) of the Beef Data and Genomics Programme (BDGP).
-The trends emerging in beef breeding are very encouraging with genetic gain now being seen on the Replacement Index after many years of zero improvement. - Growth in the HerdPlus® service to Beef and Dairy herds to 26,200 herds, an addition of almost 3,000 herds to the service (a 12% increase). - Continuation of the Maternal Beef Breeding Programme, including the continued use of Tully in its role as a performance test centre for commercial cattle. - On-going engagement with the dairy processors on the Coop Performance Reports and the use of the ICBF database in their strategic planning efforts - Provision of the background information system to support the Animal Health Ireland (www.ani-malhealthireland.ie) BVD eradication program, again with over 2,400,000 animals tested in 2017.
+- On-going increases in the genetic merit of our dairy (EBI) and beef (Eurostar) cattle population - The continued high usage of genomically selected (GS) bulls in dairy cattle breeding, (>80% in 2018) with an increase in the numbers of females genotyped - Delivery on behalf of the Department of Agriculture (DAFM) of the Beef Data and Genomics Programme (BDGP).
+The trends emerging in beef breeding are very encouraging with genetic gain now being seen on the Replacement Index after many years of zero improvement. - On-going participation in the HerdPlus® service to of 26,000 Beef and Dairy herds - Continuation of the Maternal Beef Breeding Programme, including the continued use of Tully in its role as a performance test centre for commercial cattle. - Introduction of a new Dairy Beef Index to help improve the quality of beef from the dairy herd - On-going engagement with the dairy processors on the Coop Performance Reports and the use of the ICBF database in their strategic planning efforts - Provision of the background information system to support the Animal Health Ireland (www.ani-malhealthireland.ie) national health programmes.